JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/separate_polygons/index.md

 ## Inputs

-- **Vertices** - A vector list that represent the vertices locations of the polygons.
+- **Vertex Locations** - A vector list that represent the vertices locations of the polygons.
 - **Polygon Indices** - A polygon indices that define the polygons.